A. Cocks (COCKSA@sgsce.co.uk)

 The Reformation is deemed one of the most important events in history.
 It changed Europe forever.
 Was it all down to the actions of one monk, Martin Luther, or would it have happened anyway?
 The Catholic Church was corrupt, popes had mistresses and children and bishops lived in extravagant wealth whilst the poor paid money to get their loved ones to Heaven.
 We will study what was happening in Europe, especially within the Holy Roman Empire, in order to allow such a momentous event to happen.

-Coursework: In Year 13 students work independently on the historical controversy of Neville Chamberlain’s policy of Appeasement, evaluating different historian’s interpretations of this as well as making their own judgement.
+Coursework: In Year 13 students work independently on an historical controversy, evaluating different historian’s interpretations as well as making their own judgement.

 Paper 3: Germany, 1871-1990: United, divided and reunited.